antmicro/grabthecam/README.md

 camera.runIoctl(VIDIOC_STREAMOFF, &buffer_type);
 ```

-### Save and load the camera settings
+### Save and load camera settings

-To save time, you can save the camera configuration to the file.
+To save time, you can save the camera configuration to a file.
 Simply run:

 ```c++
 camera.saveConfig();